Tyler-Stocks/Tik-Tak-Toe-Bot/README.md

 # Tik-Tak-Toe-Bot
 A simple imperative Tic Tak Toe bot written entirely in Rust.
-It is only tested on Windows 10 but should allegedly* work on MacOs Windows 11 and Linus.
+It is only tested on Windows 10 but should allegedly* work on MacOs, Windows 11, and Linux.

-The only dependency is Console for handling keyboard input, cause I really don't want to figure out keyboard drivers
+The only dependency is Console for handling keyboard input, and random for some random move generation.
+In the future once I implement a better algorithm, I'll remove the Rand dependency.

 # Installation